 While the law in Georgia has allowed women to get an abortion up to 20 weeks into their pregnancy, the state's governor signed a bill in May 2019 that bans abortions once a fetal heartbeat can be detected.
 A fetal heartbeat can be detected at around 6 weeks of pregnancy.
 Critics of this bill argue that most women don't even know that they're pregnant at 6 weeks.

 Note: While this law contains an effective date of January 1, 2020, it will be subject to judicial review in state or federal courts.
 The courts can delay implementation of the law during the period of judicial review and can ultimately overturn the law if it's found to be unconstitutional.

 Health Insurance and Abortion in Georgia

-Health plans that will be offered in the state's health exchange under the Affordable Care Act can will only cover abortion when the woman's life is endangered or her health is severely compromised.
+Health plans offered in the state's health exchange under the Affordable Care Act will only cover abortion when the woman's life is endangered or her health is severely compromised.
 Abortion is covered in insurance policies for public employees only in cases of life endangerment.
 Finally, public funding is available for abortion only in cases of life endangerment, rape or incest.

 Georgia Abortion Laws: Related Resources

-Speak to a Georgia Attorney to Learn More
+Speak to an Attorney to Learn More About Georgia Abortion Laws